Rancho Solano Preparatory School

 Nurturing Confidence and a Love of Learning

-From the first moment your child enters a classroom at Rancho Solano, they are immersed in an early learning program that sets the course for their successful academic careers and life skills.
+From the moment your child enters a classroom at Rancho Solano, they are immersed in an early learning program that develops life skills and sets the course for their successful academic careers.

 As one of the best private preschools and kindergartens in Arizona, Rancho Solano’s commitment to academic excellence starts with the youngest of students.
-A play-oriented environment that supports Guided Play and Dramatic Play is the foundation of our Early Learning Center.
+A play-oriented environment that supports Guided Play and Dramatic Play is the foundation of our Pre-K and Kindergarten curriculum.

 Our talented teachers will help your child gain confidence within a vibrant community that promotes growth, encourages a love of learning, and provides a safe atmosphere where appropriate risks can be explored.

-Students here feel safe, loved, engaged, and inspired.
-You will feel the same way when you visit our campus because we take a holistic approach toward creating the best possible environment for academic success and personal growth
+At Rancho Solano, students feel safe, loved, engaged, and inspired.
+We take a holistic approach toward creating the best possible environment for academic success and personal growth.

-Rancho Solano’s exceptional Early Learning Program curriculum incorporates world language, math, science, fine arts and technology, and promotes social, emotional, intellectual and physical development in a nurturing, enriching learning environment.
+Our exceptional Early Learning Program curriculum incorporates language, math, science, fine arts, music, IT/STEM, and physical education, and promotes social, emotional, intellectual, and physical development.

 If you would like to learn more about becoming part of the Rancho Solano Preparatory School family, please request more information or see our overview of the admissions process.